-- Universal API compliance ("U"): Binaries in the universal driver package only call APIs and DDIs that are included in UWP-based editions of Windows 10.
+Universal API compliance (U): Binaries in the universal driver package call only those APIs and DDIs that are included in UWP-based editions of Windows 10.
 These DDIs are marked as Universal on the corresponding documentation reference pages.
 INF files use only universal INF syntax.

-In the documentation, we use the acronym DCHU to refer to the above principles.
-Below, you'll find guidance on how to make your driver package DCHU-compliant.
-Also check out Universal Driver Scenarios, which describes how the DCHU universal driver sample applies the DCHU design principles.
+In the documentation, we use the DCHU acronym to refer to these principles.
+Later in this article, you'll find guidance to make your driver package DCHU-compliant.
+Also check out Universal driver scenarios, which describes how the DCHU universal driver sample applies the DCHU design principles.

 - Create a universal INF file for your driver:

 - Use the ApiValidator tool to verify that the APIs your binaries call are valid for a universal driver package.

-If you are using the WDK with Visual Studio, set the Target Platform value in the driver project properties to
+If you're using the Windows Driver Kit (WDK) with Visual Studio, set the Target Platform value in the driver project properties to

 Universal.
-This will automatically add the correct libraries, as well as running the Universal INF validation and APIValidator as a part of build.
+This automatically adds the correct libraries, and it runs the Universal INF validation and APiValidator as a part of build.
 To do this: